marcorosso768/marcorosso768.github.io/_pages/en/research.md

       </div>
     </div>
     <div id="abstract-corruption" class="toggle-box">
-      This paper presents a theoretical model that examines the impact of corruption opportunities on the self-selection process of individuals in the public sector.
-The study explores how the temptation of engaging in corruption influences individuals' career choices.
-The main finding of the research reveals a dual effect of corruption opportunities in the public sector.
-On one hand, such opportunities attract individuals with lower ambition and motivation, who are more likely to engage in unethical behavior.
-On the other hand, when the temptation to participate in corruption becomes significant, highly motivated individuals may be deterred from pursuing a career in the public sector due to self-control issues, leading them to opt for employment in the private sector instead.
-This finding highlights the importance of considering the impact of corruption and self-control problems on the quality and composition of the public sector workforce, which can have broader implications for economic outcomes.
+      This paper develops a theoretical model to study how corruption opportunities and temptation shape the self-selection of individuals into public-sector employment.
+The framework incorporates self-control costs into a standard model of occupational choice and shows that corruption opportunities exert a dual effect: they attract less motivated and less skilled individuals, while deterring highly motivated and skilled workers who anticipate the costs of resisting temptation.
+To resolve the ambiguity that arises from these opposing forces, the analysis considers benchmark cases under uniform distributions.
+With positive correlation between ability and motivation, predictions are sharp: corruption opportunities expand the public sector but reduce its quality when temptation is mild, and shrink it but improve its quality when temptation is strong.
+With negative correlation, the model generates a fundamental trade-off, as ability and motivation move in opposite directions.
+The independence case provides closed-form solutions and identifies a critical threshold for the temptation parameter that determines whether the public sector expands with deterioration or contracts with improvement.
+Overall, the findings clarify the mechanisms through which corruption opportunities affect workforce composition and provide testable predictions for different institutional environments.
     </div>
     <div id="keywords-corruption" class="toggle-box">
       public sector; self-selection; corruption; temptation; self-control.